gregates/gregates.github.io/content/traffic-poem.md

 None for the cyclists, doomed to die,

-One for the asshole, speeding alone.
+One for our hero, speeding alone.

 He's the flow of traffic, don't impede that guy.